DandyLyons/notes/content/Clippings/Leaderboards Real-Time Rankings and Gamification Solutions - Godot - Quiver.md

 ---
 title:
 author:
-contentPublished: 2020-07-02
+contentPublished: "2020-07-02"
-noteCreated: 2024-12-01
+noteCreated: "2024-12-01"
 tags:
-  - clippings
+  - "clippings"
-  - article
+  - "article"
-description: Sorted Sets (ZSETs) within Redis are a built-in data structure that makes leaderboards simple to create and manipulate.
+description: "Sorted Sets (ZSETs) within Redis are a built-in data structure that makes leaderboards simple to create and manipulate."
 takeaways:
 publish: true
+Status: "DROPPED"
 ---
 ## Highlights
 ### What is a leaderboard?